SatyaFullStackERP/CAPM-Student-Notes/README.md

-An advantage of a Docker container image is that it allows us to install specific software with specific versions tailored to the needs of a particular project.
+An advantage of a Docker container image is that it allows us to install specific software with specific versions, tailored to the needs of a particular project.
+This software gets installed inside the container image, which we can run on our local machine.
+At the same time, our system remains free of any development tools, keeping it clean and conflict-free.

-For example, if one project requires Node.js version 19, we can use a container where Node.js 19 is installed.

-For another project that needs Node.js version 20, we can create a separate container image with Node.js 20 installed, and use that for development.

-So DEV Containers can be used to work with a set of predefined software and specific software versions, without installing all the required software on our machine.

-Dev containers can run on our machine without cluttering it with all the software that would otherwise need to be installed locally.

 In simple words, using a dev container is a great way to: